 - Some refunds delayed.
 Certain taxpayers will get their refunds a bit later.
 By law, the IRS must hold refunds for any tax return claiming either the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) until Feb.
 15. This means the whole refund, not just the part related to the EITC or ACTC.

 - File tax returns normally.
 Taxpayers should file their returns as they normally do.
 The IRS issues more than nine out of 10 refunds in less than 21 days.
 However, some returns may need further review.
 Whether or not claiming EITC or ACTC, the IRS cautions taxpayers not to count on getting a refund by a certain date.
 Consider this fact when making major purchases or paying debts.

 Taxpayers should keep a copy of their tax return.
-Beginning in 2017, taxpayers may need their Adjusted Gross Income amount from a prior tax return to verify their identity.
+Taxpayers may need their Adjusted Gross Income amount from a prior tax return to verify their identity.
 They can get a transcript of their return at www.irs.gov/transcript.